 Immunisation in pregnancy

-Pregnant women are encouraged to have immunisation to protect against influenza and whooping cough.
-Influenza and its complicatons can severely affect pregnant women and their babies, and whooping cough can be devastating if caught by a newborn baby.
+Pregnant women are encouraged to have immunisations to protect against influenza and whooping cough.
+Influenza and its complications can severely affect pregnant women and their babies, and whooping cough can be devastating if caught by a newborn baby.
 Having these immunisations in pregnancy protects mum but also gives her baby some protection against these diseases when it’s first born.
-Influenza immunisation can be given at any stage in pregnancy and is free during the influenza season, usually early March to the end of July.
-Whooping cough immunisation is given to women between 28 – 38 weeks pregnant and is available throughout the year.
+Influenza immunisation can be given at any stage in pregnancy and is free from 1 April until 31 December.
+Whooping cough immunisation is given to women in the second trimester, recommended from 16 weeks pregnant and is available throughout the year.
 The whooping cough immunisation also boosts immunity to diphtheria and tetanus.
 These immunisations are recommended in every pregnancy.
 Talk to your midwife, family doctor or practice nurse.